 We have designated these transactions as cash flow hedges of forecasted transactions under ASC Topic 815 "Derivatives and Hedging" (Topic 815).
 As the critical terms of the hedging instrument and of the entire hedged forecasted transaction are the same, in accordance with Topic 815, we have been able to conclude that changes in fair value or cash flows attributable to the risk being hedged are expected to completely offset at inception and on an ongoing basis.
 Accordingly, quarterly unrealized gains or losses on the effective portion of these forward contracts have been included within other comprehensive income.
-The fair value of the contracts, as of June 30, 2019, is recorded within "Prepaid expenses and other current assets".
+The fair value of the contracts, as of June 30, 2020, is recorded within "Accounts payable and accrued liabilities" and represents the net loss before tax effect that is expected to be reclassified from accumulated other comprehensive income into earnings with the next twelve months.

-As of June 30, 2019, the notional amount of forward contracts we held to sell U.S. dollars in exchange for Canadian dollars was \$62.0 million (June 30, 2018-\$47.1 million).
+As of June 30, 2020, the notional amount of forward contracts we held to sell U.S. dollars in exchange for Canadian dollars was \$62.3 million (June 30, 2019-\$62.0 million).